 The American Health Council honors Anna-Liisa Brownell, Ph.D. for her academic and research contributions to healthcare.
 Currently serving as a Professor of Radiology at Harvard Medical School and an Associate Physicist at the Massachusetts General Hospital in Boston, Mass., Dr. Brownell serves as an educator to future generations of radiology scientists.
-Dr. Brownell has served as a research scientist in medical physics at the Massachusetts General Hospital for 38 years.
+Dr. Brownell has served as a research scientist in medical physics at the Massachusetts General Hospital starting from 1981.

 Possessing a thirst for knowledge, Dr. Brownell’s interest to pursue a career in the educational medical field stemmed from her interest in physical methods used to analyze tissue structures.
 While eventually earning a Ph.D. in physical methods from the University of Helsinki in Helsinki, Finland in 1974, Dr. Brownell, served as a clinical physicist and chief medical physicist at the University Central Hospital of Helsinki from 1969 to 1989.
 Her brilliance led her to become a nuclear medicine physicist at Massachusetts General Hospital — a career she credits to natural progression — where she performed medical imaging, research and training.